gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

    *  through definition of additional cause codes within ERROR chunks,

-   IANA needs toe performe the following updates for the above five
+   IANA needs to perform the following updates for the above five
    registries:

    *  In the "Chunk Types" registry, IANA has to add  with a reference to this